lanl/hippynn/docs/source/user_guide/features.rst

 - Graph API is independent of module implementation.

 API documentation for :mod:`~hippynn.graphs`

+For more information on nodes and graphs, see the `graph exploration ipython notebook`_ which can also be found in the example files.

+.. _graph exploration ipython notebook: https://github.com/lanl/hippynn/blob/development/examples/graph_exploration.ipynb

 Plot level API for tracking your training.
 ----------------------------------------------------------